wizzat/essays/OLAPStreamProcessing.md

 * Yearly: 2.2tb * 5 tables * 365 days = 4pb
 * Total: 4pb + 990tb + 330tb + 77tb + 11tb = 5.4pb

 It's pretty obvious that most of the really heavy costs start kicking in at the monthly aggregation tier.
 These costs are so painful and expensive that oftentimes businesses do without necessary information just because it costs too much to calculate it.
-For this example, we're going to assume that YTD and Year over Year reports are critical metrics to deliver for our advertisers, so we're going to deliver them no matter the cost.
+For this example, we're going to assume that delivering YTD and Year over Year reports by 9am are critical metrics to deliver for our advertisers, so we're going to deliver them no matter the cost.
+Setting a _SLA_ (Service Level Agreement) for ETLs often requires over provisioning the cluster by some amount.
+In this case, all of the ETL I/O must be compressed into about 8 hours, meaning that the cluster must be over provisioned by at least 3x.

 In a fast paced business world, decisions often need to be made more quickly than is allowed by updating performance data merely once per day.
 The cost for the daily cube sees a 12.5x leap in cost `(1+24/2)`, but most of the others increase by a factor of 24.
 The daily cube costs less because the early aggregations have so much less to do.
 Just to make these numbers explicit, the cost of updating performance data hourly rises to:
 * Daily: 11tb -> 138tb (2% total increase)